bdahlstrom/SecWebProj2023/README.md

     npm start

-To deploy, you can utilize the following commands:
+To deploy, you can utilize the following commands.

-    To install Firebase, for use in deployment:  npm install firebase To install Firebase CLI:  npm install -g firebase-tools
+To install Firebase for use in deployment:

+    npm install firebase

+To install Firebase CLI:

+    npm install -g firebase-tools

 You'll need a production build: